John A. Porco, Jr.

 - Organic Synthesis techniques are used and include modern methods for synthesis, purification, and analysis of organic molecules.

-- The Center for Chemical Methodology and Library Development (CMLD-BU) is an NIH-funded Center at Boston University which focuses on development of new methodologies for the synthesis of complex chemical libraries.
+- Boston University Center for Molecular Discovery (BU-CMD) is an NIH-funded Center at Boston University which focuses on development of new methodologies for the synthesis of complex chemical libraries.

 What’s Next for Graduates of the Porco Group?

-Of those who have completed training, 14 of 25 have pursued academic or postdoctoral positions while the remainder have pursued careers in the pharmaceutical industry.
-Former graduate students include:
+Of those who have completed training, 25 of 45 have pursued academic or postdoctoral positions while the remainder have pursued careers in the pharmaceutical industry.
+Former group members include:

 - Dr. Branko Mitasev, Research Scientist, Eisai Research Institute.